The following professionals lent their expertise to this article:

 Eligibility

-Variety of scholarships for nursing students with a disability (such as deafness or hearing loss) who have applied or been admitted to a full-time nursing program.
+A variety of scholarships are available to nursing students with a disability (such as deafness or hearing loss) who have applied or been admitted to a full-time nursing program.

 How to Apply

 See the scholarship webpage for access to the application form.
-Application requirements include verification of disability, official high school and/or college transcripts, a written essay, and three letters of recommendation.
+Requirements include verification of disability, official high school and/or college transcripts, a written essay, and three letters of recommendation.

 1. Take our quiz